 Passwater: How would you summarize this new report?

 Dyerberg: In summary, the work of Brasky et al. does add to the evidence for the relationship between omega-3 fatty acids and prostate cancer, which taken as a whole—including animal studies which are typically positive—support a neutral, if not beneficial effect of fish oil in prostate cancer risk.
 In this respect it should be remembered that high omega-3 levels are associated with lower rates of death from any cause (15, 16).
-The risk benefit for fish oils clearly remains favorable.
+The risk benefits of fish oils clearly remains favorable.

 Passwater: Dr. Dyerberg, thank you once again for your extensive research on EPA and DHA, and for taking the time to chat with our readers about this new study.
 WF